berfinkavsut/ros-target-frame-detection/README.md

 * `audio_publisher_node`: Capturing and saving the audio files as WAV files with their timestamps inside "Audio Data" folder, and publishing the audio filenames as `String` messages to the topic `audio`.
 Timestamps are again taken from the global ROS clock and saved similarly.

 * `target_frame_detection_node`: Subscribing the audio filenames, which are `String` messages, from the topic `audio`.
 The WAV files are processed to detect whether any biopsy shot occured.
 If any biopsy shot was detected, the target frames are moved to another "shot" subfolder inside "Biopsy Data" folder.
 Old audio files and image frames are deleted.
-Synchronization between audio and frames are guarenteed by the timestamps of audio files and image frames.
+Synchronization between audio and frames are guaranteed by the timestamps of audio files and image frames.

 Audio-frame synchronization is implemented by the topic "audio".
 Our approach is to save the audio files and image frames from the previous 3 seconds, and delete them after target frame detection is over.
 In each iteration, 3 audio files exist and only the first 2 audio files are processed.
 We are processing only the first 2 audio files, since if we detect the peak at the end of the 2nd audio file, then it means we would need the frames around the biopsy shot time.
 These frames would correspond to the frames that we capture at the same time with the 3rd audio file.
-Therefore, we do not process the 3rd audio file, but just to keep it to have the necessary frames with the correspoding timestamp.
+Therefore, we do not process the 3rd audio file, but just to keep it to have the necessary frames with the corresponding timestamp.

-Maximum biopsy shot duration is assumed to be 1 second.
+The maximum biopsy shot duration is assumed to be 1 second.
 Each audio file is stored with the time step of 1 second.
 The reading of the audio files is done for the last 1.5 seconds out of the 2 seconds of the processed audio files.
 With this sliding winddow approach, it is ensured that the peak time will not be missed in between the starting and end times of the audio files.
 Besides, in case the peak is detected, the following iteration will be skipped not to detect it twice.

 <p align="center">
     <img src="figures/onlinecapture_diagrams1.png" width="100%">